VyperGroup/specifications-v4/ProxyModel.md

 The URL was encoded using `encodeURIComponent` for safety with various webservers such as NGINX, Heroku, Repl.it, etc...
 These services may replace `https://sys32.dev` with `https:/sys32.dev`, breaking the URL.

-The URL should contain fields that correspond to fields used when making a request to the Bare server:
+The URL should contain properties that correspond to properties used when making a request to the Bare server:

 - Host: `sys32.dev`
 - Port: `443`